skatejs/skatejs/README.md

 Wherever we refer to "v0" or "v1" we are referring to the Custom Element spec and can be categorised as:

+- polyfill, polyfilled, polyfill-land - not v0 or v1; no native custom element support at all.
+- upgrade, upgraded, upgrading - when an element is initialised as a custom element.
 - v0 - the original Blink implementation - when the spec was still contentious - that used the `document.registerElement()` method.
 - v1 - the non-contentious - modern-day - spec that uses the `window.customElements` namespace.